-Smaller authority name: St Gluvias Parish Council NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN
+Name of Smaller authority: Ponsanooth Parish Council

+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2023

-Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) and Audit (Coronavirus) (Amendment) Regulations 2020
+Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

-The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404) NOTICE NOTES 1.
-Date of announcementWednesday 8 th July(a) 2.
-Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
-Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Mary Gosling, 3 Cliff Terrace, Portreath, Redruth, TR164LE (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)Tuesday 14th July 2020 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)Monday 24th August 2020 (d) The inspection period between (c) and (d) must be 30 working days inclusive and must start on or before 1 3.
-Local government electors and their representatives also have: September 2020.
-The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
-Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
-The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
-4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-littlejohn.com) (e) Insert name and position of person placing the notice - this person must be 5.
-This announcement is made by (e) Mary Gosling, Clerk and R.F.O the responsible financial officer for the smaller authority
+NOTICE NOTES Date of announcement12th June 2023 Each year the smaller authority's Annual Governance and Acce Return (AGAR) needs to be reviewed by an external auditor app Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR published with this notice.
+As it has yet to be reviewed by the appoint it is subject to change as a result of that review.
+Any person interested has the right to inspect and make copi accounting records for the financial year to which the audit relat books, deeds, contracts, bills, vouchers, receipts and other document to those records must be made available for inspection by ar interested.
+For the year ended 31 March 2023, these documents will be on reasonable notice by application to: buntability bointed by thas been ed auditor, es of the es and all its relating by person (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Insert name, position and (b)Mary Gosling - Clerk and RFO, 3 Cliff Terrace, Portreatl 07907842937 ponsanoothpc@gmail.com h TR164LE address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c)13 th June 2023 (c) Insert date, which must be at least 1 day after the date of announcement in (a) above and at least 30 working days before the date appointed in (d) below and ending on (d)24 th July 2023 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the records; and The right to make an objection which concerns a matter in respettive appointed auditor could either make a public interest report the court for a declaration that an item of account is unlawful.
+Wr of an objection must first be given to the auditor and a copy set of the appointed auditor and a copy set of the auditor a ect of which or apply to itten notice (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July. smaller authority.
+The appointed auditor can be contacted at the address in paragraph this purpose between the above dates only.
+4 below for 4.
+The smaller authority's AGAR is subject to review by the appoint under the provisions of the Local Audit and Accountability Act Accounts and Audit Regulations 2015 and the NAO's Code of Aud 2015.
+The appointed auditor is: 2014, the BDO LLP Arcadia House Maritime Walk Ocean Village Southampton SO14 3TL ⊠ councilaudits@bdo.co.uk 5.
+This announcement is made by (e)Mary Gosling Clerk a RFO and (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority